corentinbeaulieu/mpc/src/MPC_OpenMP/tools/mpi/README.md

 ```

 # How to compile
-Edit Makefile to your conveniance then type
+Edit Makefile to your convenience then type
 > make

 # How to link with your app